 WORK READY PROGRAm

 Atlanta GLOW's workforce development and education program is a comprehensive youth employment initiative serving in-and out-of-school youth, ages 16-25, who face barriers to education, training, and employment.
 Our program will help participants overcome barriers to employment and make the connection between education and work.
-Youth will participate in 4 weeks of paid, entry-level work readiness and soft skills training, 8 weeks of paid, seasonal on-the-job training paired with up to 6 months of career mentoring, credentialing and post-program job placement assistance.
+Youth will participate in 8 weeks of paid, entry-level work readiness and soft skills training, career exploration and technical skills training paired with career mentoring and post-program job placement assistance.

 Program Eligibility